-If the home side are even money favourite before kick-off and the scores are tied at 0-0 at half-time, you’ll often get a slightly better price as they now only have 45 minutes to get the victory and land your bet.
+If the home side is an even-money favourite before kick-off and the scores are tied at 0-0 at half-time, you’ll often get a slightly better price as they now only have 45 minutes to get the victory and land your bet.
 If they are 1-0 down, the price will grow as they now have to get even before pushing themselves ahead and winning the match.
 In-play prices are determined by a number of factors in a sport like football, including performance, bookings, red cards, score, time left to play and even substitutions.
-That’s why its so exciting and that’s why punters can’t get enough of it.
+That’s why it’s so exciting and that’s why punters can’t get enough of it.

 New Bets Added

-As well as pre-existing markets, there’s also new ones added to keep up with the fixture.
-Before kick-off you could bet on first goal scorer but, with the game at 2-0, there’s no point in that now.
-So, you’ll now find player to score the next goal with the prices and markets updated after every strike.
+As well as pre-existing markets, there are also new ones added to keep up with the fixture.
+Before kick-off you could bet on first goalscorer but, with the game at 2-0, there’s no point in that now.
+So, you’ll now find the player to score the next goal with the prices and markets updated after every strike.
 Odds on a certain player scoring hat-trick will obviously change as the game moves towards 90 minutes but will shorten the more goals they have already.

-For example, Aguero to score a hat-trick may be 12/1 before kick-off but if he has two goals in the game already and there’s only 60 minutes on the clock, you can guarantee you’ll be offered nothing like 12/1 at that point.
+For example, Aguero to score a hat-trick may be 12/1 before kick-off but if he has two goals in the game already and there are only 60 minutes on the clock, you can guarantee you’ll be offered nothing like 12/1 at that point.

-Some of the bets you can expect to see on a standard in-play football match that are updated throughout the game are match winner, team to score the next goal, total match goals, match corners, Asian handicap, three-way handicap, draw no bet, player to score the next goal, correct score, both teams to score, result and both teams to score, scorecast, winning margin, and plenty more besides.
+Some of the bets you can expect to see on a standard in-play football match that is updated throughout the game are match-winner, team to score the next goal, total match goals, match corners, Asian handicap, three-way handicap, draw no bet, player to score the next goal, correct score, both teams to score, result and both teams to score, scorecast, winning margin, and plenty more besides.

 Get Back Involved